-I’m Mark Cooper, your Greens candidate for the seat of Mirrabooka this state election.
+Hi, I’m Mark Cooper, your Greens candidate for the seat of Moore this federal election.

 As a researcher and PhD candidate, I am deeply passionate about tackling ‘big picture’ problems.
 I want to make Australia a truly sustainable, prosperous, and connected country through an integrated plan across transport, urban planning, sustainable design, and community initiatives.
 I’d love your support to make this a reality.

 Moore has some of the best coastal scenery in Australia.
 Our oceans and coastlines are home to some of the most diverse and unique marine and bird life on the planet, yet it is under threat from the climate crisis.